 Tweak your results using the filters on the left hand side of the page to:

-Take a 15 minute tutorial to sharpen your skills and Learn to Search the Catalogue.
+Take a 15 minute tutorial to sharpen your skills and Learn to Search the Collection.

-This is an example of an Advanced Search using Business Source Complete.
+This is an example of an Advanced Search using Business Source Ultimate.

 You can refine your results (Publication Date, Peer Reviewed, etc.) using the filters on the left hand side of the results screen.

 Google Scholar searches academic or scholarly sites, rather than the whole internet like a regular Google Search.
-For more information on Google Scholar, have a look at our Searching for your Literature Review Guide.
+For more information on Google Scholar, have a look at our video Choosing where to search.
+2m 31s

 By accessing Google Scholar from within the library website, you will be able link directly to articles that the Library has access to by clicking on the Full-text at UniSA link.